viksit/keyframe/tutorial/README.md

 ```

-Run `tutorial.py` again and try with the following sentence,
+Run `tutorial.py` again and try with the following sentence:

 ```
 # Example here